How to Prepare a Statement of Cash Flows Using the Indirect Method

 Preparing a Statement of Cash Flows Using the Indirect Method

-The Data You Need to Prepare a Statement of Cash Flows
+Data Needed to Prepare a Statement of Cash Flows

-In order to prepare a statement of cash flows, you have to look back at the comparative balance sheets for XYZ company.
+To prepare a statement of cash flows, you must refer to the comparative balance sheets for XYZ company.
 From the two years of balance sheet data and some income statement data, you build your cash flows statement.

 In the following example, we will assume that net income is $110,500, depreciation is $50,000, and the firm pays out dividends in the amount of $65,000.